 The facts: What you need to know about the crisis in Yemen

 The crisis in Yemen, caused by prolonged conflict, has led to staggering impacts on human life, basic public services and the economy.
-More than 3.3 million people have been displaced and nearly 16 million are in desperate need of food.
+More than 3.6 million people have been displaced and approximately 17 million are in desperate need of food.

 Millions of Yemeni people need our help.
-Today, more than 24 million people within the country are in need of humanitarian assistance, and the UN’s Humanitarian Response Plan for 2019 is less than a quarter funded.
+As of July 2020, more than 24 million people within the country are in need of humanitarian assistance, and the UN’s Humanitarian Response Plan for June through December of 2020 is facing a shortfall of more than $2 billion for humanitarian response.

 This devastating humanitarian crisis has, for years, gone largely unnoticed.
 But the world can’t afford inaction any longer — too many lives are at risk.